Today’s Bulletin has some exciting news I can’t wait to share with you.

 3. Awful Side Effect Of Fluoride Confirmed: Hypothyroidism, Leading To Weight Gain And Depression

 The toxic nature of fluoride ingestion is nothing new to Savers.
 You probably know that fluoridated tap water is the primary source of this toxin, which is damaging to bones, the liver, the immune system, and so on.
-In fact, in The Missing Link (included in the Osteoporosis Reversal Program), numerous studies are cited that prove the connection between fluoride ingestion and increased fracture rates.
+In fact, in the Osteoporosis Hydration Protocol (included in the Osteoporosis Reversal Program), numerous studies are cited that prove the connection between fluoride ingestion and increased fracture rates.

-Now brand new research confirms something else mentioned in The Missing Link: fluoride destroys your thyroid by inhibiting the production of iodine.
+Now brand new research confirms something else mentioned in the Osteoporosis Hydration Protocol: fluoride destroys your thyroid by inhibiting the production of iodine.

 “Fluoride could be causing depression and weight gain and councils should stop adding it to drinking water to prevent tooth decay, scientists have warned.